renovatebot/renovate/docs/usage/configuration-options.md

 If configured to `enabled`, then the `semanticCommitScope` and `semanticCommitType` fields will be used for each commit message and PR title.

 Renovate autodetects if your repository is already using semantic commits or not and follows suit, so you only need to configure this if you wish to _override_ Renovate's autodetected setting.

-## commitMessageLowerCase

-With `semanticCommits` pr- and commit-titles will by default (`"auto"`) be converted to all-lowercase.
-Set this to `"never"` to leave the titles untouched, allowing uppercase characters in semantic commit titles.

 ## separateMajorMinor